paulokloster/paulokloster/README.md

 # Hello!
 I'm Paulo Kloster 👋

-I am a software developer with experience in various technologies and frameworks.
+I am a junior software developer with experience in various technologies and frameworks.
 Currently, I'm seeking new job opportunities.

 ## About Me